MattheusKasa/Battleships-Project3/README.md

 ### Users can try to beat the computer by finding all of the computers battleships within a limited number of turns.
 Each battleship occupies one square on the board.

-The live website can be found here; [Battleships](https://battleships-project-3.herokuapp.com/)
+The live website can be found here: [Battleships](https://battleships-project-3.herokuapp.com/)

 ![Site on different screens](/Mockup-Battleships.jpg)
 <p>&nbsp;</p>